jurf/jurf.github.io/_posts/2017-04-10-i-left-reddit.md

 that much time, but it definitely was an hour a day, at least, refreshing and refreshing.

-One would think that for an hour a day one would get a ton of valuable information, but to be frank, that just isn't true.
+One would think that for an hour a day one would get a tonne of valuable information, but to be frank, that just isn't true.
 Yes, you get a lot of information on hobbies and the such, but for them to get to you, they have to get viral.
 You no longer curate stuff depending your own interests, it gets curated for you by the masses.
-The other significant occupier of your front page are mostly memes, gifs, jokes and other temporary low-quality satisfactions.
+The other significant occupiers of your front page are mostly memes, gifs, jokes and other temporary low-quality satisfactions.

 Another problem is the comment section, the biggest and most pointless time-killer of all.
 If you think you are doing yourself any good by reading them, you aren't.
 Trust me, very few creditable people go there.
-Reading them will just slowly but surely morph your opinions to conform with the opinions of the masses.
+Reading them will just slowly, but surely, morph your opinions to conform with the _popular_ opinion.

 When I finally realised that I was spending far too much time looking at memes and watching gifs I decided to clean my subreddit subscriptions,